CE Compliance Certification

 - A copy of the manufacturer’s Declaration.

-Obviously the above list is not exhaustive of what can be kept in the technical file, other relevant information may also be added.
+The above list is not exhaustive of what can be kept in the technical file; other relevant information may also be added.
 Such as information deemed to contribute to the proof of the conformity of the product that is not listed in the directive.
-Some information is also not required under some other Directives such as a risk assessment.
+Some information is also not required under some other Directives, such as a risk assessment.
 It is also worth noting that some requirements are also irrelevant if a notified body is not involved due to the nature of the product.
+The file must be made available to the competent authorities of the member states for at least ten years after the date that the product was last manufactured.
+The file does not have to be located in the European Community, but it must be made available to either the manufacturer’s authorised representative or the importer of the product as appropriate upon request.

-How we can help
+How can we help

-The CE Marking Association assists manufacturers, importers and distributors on a regular basis with the technical documentation requirements and we have a range of services to meet your needs.
+The CE Marking Association assists manufacturers, importers, and distributors on a regular basis with the technical documentation requirements, and we have a range of services to meet your needs.
 Here are some of the services on offer:

 - Technical Documentation Compilation